Predatory Insects In the Garden

 (Courtesy)

 Finally, this is a lacewing.
-It eats aphids, mealeybugs, mites, and caterpillars.
-I haven’t noticed it around either, but it’s kind of cute.
+Its larvae eat aphids, mealeybugs, mites, and caterpillars.
+Here’s a picture of the lacewing larva:

 Incidentally, there is one plant that is said to attract all of these beneficial insects: the Buckwheat plant.
 It attracts all the above insects, except the Big-eyed Bug, and you can make cereal out of it.